Analytics and Sales Reports

 Download (to CSV)

-If your selected date range results in a data set that spans more than one page in the table, your CSV download will be processed as a background job by WooCommerce.
+If you would like to download a copy of the data contained in the report table, use the Download link upper right corner of the table header.
+If all the report data can be shown on a single screen, without pagination, the CSV file will download immediately.
+Otherwise, if your selected date range results in a data set that spans more than one page in the table, your CSV download will be processed as a background job by WooCommerce.
 Once the data is ready to be downloaded, an email will be sent to the address that is attached to your WordPress account with a link to download the file.
-Here is how that email looks like:

 Table Pagination

-Analytics Dashboard
+Dashboard

 ↑ Back to top

-The dashboard is comprised of three sections:
+The dashboard on WooCommerce > Overview is comprised of three sections:

-• Performance Indicators,
+• Performance

-• Leaderboards.
+• Charts

-The data presented in these sections are controlled by the Date Picker which appears at the top of the page.
+The data presented in these sections are controlled by the Date Picker at the top of the page.
 This lets you quickly look at data for a number of preset date-ranges like week, month, quarter, and year to date, or to select a specific date range to view.

 Customize Dashboard Sections